unchartedsoftware/salt-core/README.md

 ### Requests

-Mosaic allows tile batches to be phrased in several ways:
+Salt allows tile batches to be phrased in several ways:

  * TileSeqRequest (built from a Seq[TC] of tile coordinates, requesting specific tiles)
  * TileLevelRequest (built from a Seq[Int] of levels, requesting all tiles at those levels)